Interesting turn of phrase I have seen used to mean a few different ideas in the software development world and a few other places.

 The Interpretation I got for this phrase from the person who sent me was:

-Eating your own dog foodCoined by a Microsoft manager, to use the products you develop in your office as your customers would (with the same software quality), to ensure you understand your product and understand your customers needs as well.
+Eating your own dog foodCoined by a Microsoft manager, to use the products you develop in your office as your customers would (with the same software quality), to make sure you understand your product and understand your customers needs as well.

-Financially Eating Your Own Dog Food
+Financially Eating Your Dog Food

 I would be very interested to see if the following might be happening: